Skip to Content

 Instructions

-• Wrap them in foil and line them onto a rimmed baking sheet.
+• Wrap the slabs in aluminum foil and move them to the refrigerator for 1 hour.
+Arrange them (bone side of the ribs down) onto a wire rack set into a rimmed baking sheet.
 Bake on the middle rack for 2 hours.

-• Remove the ribs from the foil and brush them with bbq sauce using a pastry brush.
-Then, low broil the uncovered for 5-8 minutes until they are sizzling.
+• Remove the ribs from the foil and brush them with BBQ sauce.
+Broil the ribs uncovered for 15 minutes.
+Let the ribs cool for 5-10 minutes before serving.

 Notes